exercism/go/exercises/practice/robot-name/.docs/instructions.md

 The names must be random: they should not follow a predictable sequence.
 Using random names means a risk of collisions.
 Your solution must ensure that every existing robot has a unique name.

+It is possible to run out of robot names - once every possible robot name has been allocated then an error shoulr be returned.